 Students who fail to meet standards or attendance standards as set forth above will be placed on probation.
 Students on probation must show sustained progress in the area that resulted in probation or face possible dismissal.
-Students on probation will be evaluated at the end of each week of probation, with the maximum probation period being two weeks.
+Students on probation will be evaluated at the end of each week of probation, with the maximum probation period being two weeks (for three-week programs) and one week probation period for one-week programs.
 The student is considered to be making satisfactory progress while on probation if, at the end of each week of probation, the student's grades and attendance have improved to a satisfactory level.
 If satisfactory progress is achieved, the student will be removed from probation; if not, the student will be terminated.
 If a veteran's or eligible person's attendance is below 85%, he/she will be placed on probation for a maximum of two weeks.
 If at the end of the probation period, the veteran or eligible person's attendance is still below 85%, his/her educational benefits will be terminated.

-Academic Probation.
+Academic Probation

 Students are evaluated weekly.
 Students failing to meet SAP will be placed on Academic Probation.
 Students who fail to meet SAP or attendance standards as set forth above, will be placed on Academic Probation for 30 days in programs that are longer than Three (3) weeks in duration.
 At the end of the 30-day period, if satisfactory progress is achieved, the student will be removed from Academic Probation.
 If the student fails to show satisfactory progress, the student will be withdrawn from the program.

 For students who are solely enrolled in programs that are three weeks in length, if a student fails to meet SAP or attendance standards after the first week, the student will be placed on Academic Probation.
-During the second week of being on Academic Probation, a student's progress is reevaluated.
+During the second week of being on Academic Probation, a student's progress is re-evaluated.
 If the student fails to show satisfactory progress in the area which resulted in probation, the student will be withdrawn from the program in the second week.
 If satisfactory progress is achieved at the end of the second week, the student will be removed from Academic Probation.
 If a student is placed on Academic Probation and does not have 30 days remaining in the program, the student will be notified of their academic status immediately.
 Students will be re-evaluated for satisfactory progress the following week.
 If the student fails to show satisfactory progress after being re-evaluated, the student will be withdrawn from the program at the end of the second week.
+If satisfactory progress is achieved at the end of the second week at the end of the second week.
+If satisfactory progress after being re-evaluated, the student will be withdrawn from the program at the end of the second week.
 If satisfactory progress is achieved at the end of the second week, the student will be removed from Academic Probation.